Main Documentation#

 A set of

-’s castling permissions.- __init__(castling_types: Collection[CastlingType]) None #
+CastlingTypevalues that encodes aBoard’s castling permissions.- __init__(castling_types: Collection[CastlingType]) None#

 Initialize the object with castling_types.